openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 -   **Bands to Retrieve:** select the desired bands you would like to include in the download.

     -   Select the **Blue, Green, Red, NIR, SWIR 1 and SWIR 2** bands.
-These are visible spectrum and infrared data collected by Landsat.
+This will show you visible and infrared data collected by Landsat.
     -   Other bands that are available include Aerosol, Thermal, Brightness, Greenness, and Wetness.
 More information on these can be found at: https://landsat.gsfc.nasa.gov/landsat-data-continuity-mission/.
     -   Metadata on Date, Day of Year, and Days from Target can also be selected.

 -   **Scale:** The resolution of the mosaic.
 Landsat data is collected at 30 meter (m) resolution, so we will leave the slider there.
--   **Retrieve to:** Sepal Workspace is the default option.
-Other options may appear depending on your permissions.
+-   **Retrieve to:** SEPAL Workspace is the default option.
+Other options may appear, depending on your permissions.

-When you have the desired bands selected, click :code:`Retrieve`.
+When you have the desired bands selected, select :code:`Retrieve`.

 You will notice the :code:`Tasks` icon is now spinning.
 If you select it, you will see that the data retrieval is in process.
 This step will take some time.